 Sony QX1: A mirrorless lens-style digital camera that connects via WiFi to a digital device, whose screen acts as electronic viewfinder.
-You set the focus point, adjust camera settings, and release the shutter by tapping the device’s screen.
-The device transmits settings and shutter release to the QX1, and receives and stores the digital images taken by it.
+You adjust camera settings and release the shutter by tapping the screen.
+The device transmits settings and shutter release to the QX1, accepts RAW+JPG digital image in return, and previews it.

 Apple iPad Pro: The digital device I use with the QX1.
 The 7.76″ x 10.35″ iPad Pro screen feels like the ground glass of a big view camera (but without the weight).
-The large screen aids in-camera composition, and that’s good for a photographer who wears glasses, like me.
+The large screen aids accurate in-camera composition, and it’s good for a photographer who wears glasses, like me.

 Zeiss Touit 50mm f/2.8M Macro Lens (Sony E-Mount; autofocus): A prime.
 Since both the QX1 and α6500 use APS-C sensors, this is a moderate telephoto.
 However, since I’m a near-sighted person, this corresponds more closely to my “normal” perspective than a full-frame 50mm does.
-This lens has autofocus, so tapping the iPad’s screen focuses the lens.
+This lens has autofocus, so tapping the iPad’s screen focuses it.
+56 photos.

-Manfrotto XPRO Geared 3-Way Head: A necessity for accurate composition.
+Manfrotto XPRO Geared 3-Way Head: Required for accurate composition.
 The precision of fine-tuning the gears adds to a contemplative experience.
 Ball-head tripods are frustratingly fiddly.

-AutoDesk Sketch, with iPad Pro and Apple Pencil: Annotating photos for selection and editing, but above all for self-feedback and reflection.
+AutoDesk Sketch, with iPad Pro and Apple Pencil: To annotate photos for selection and editing, and for self-feedback.

-Adobe Lightroom: Editing, captioning, categorization, and export.
+Adobe Lightroom: For editing, captioning, categorization, and export.
 I crop only occasionally, mostly because the iPad Pro is, in fact, a bit less accurate at the edges than a viewfinder.
-I correct failures of dynamic range, which happen a lot, because I like to shoot at dusk or in the dark.
-I crop only occasionally.
-My only real criterion is whether the photo gives me the same feeling I had when I took the shot, so if the light was orange because the streetlights were orange, the photo is orange.
+I correct failures of dynamic range.
+My only real criterion is whether the photo gives me the same feeling I had when I took the shot, so if the light was orange because the streetlights were orange, the photo will orange-y.